visgl/deck.gl/dev-docs/RFCs/v6.x/gpu-aggregation-enhancements.md

 #### weights arguments

-Update `run` method to accept weights as an array of objects with following values.
-Each object will result in one aggregation cycle.
+Update `run` method to accept weights object, that contains one keyed object for each weight.
+Each such object will result in one aggregation cycle. `key` of the object works as an identifier and value object contains following values.

-  * `id` (String) : used to identify the corresponding aggregation buffer and texture in return object.
-Must be unique for each weights object.
-  * `values` (Array) : ArrayBufferView with weight values.
+  * `values` (Array, Float32Array or Buffer) : Contains weight values for all points, there should be 3 floats for each point, un-used values can be 0.
   * `size` (Number, default: 1, minValue: 1, maxValue: 3) : Size of a single weight instance.
 Determines how many distinct weights exist in the array.
   * `operation` (Enum {SUM, MEAN, MIN or MAX}, default: SUM) : Defines aggregation operation.
+  * `needMin` (Boolean, default: false) : when true additional aggregation steps are performed to calculate minimum of all aggregation values and total count, result object will contain minBuffer.
-  * `needMinMax` (Boolean, default: false) : when true additional aggregation steps are performed to calculate total min and max aggregation values.
+  * `needMax` (Boolean, default: false) : when true additional aggregation steps are performed to calculate maximum of all aggregation values and total count, result object will contain maxBuffer.
-  * `combineMinMax` (Boolean, default: false) : Applicable only when `needMinMax` is set.
+  * `combineMaxMin` (Boolean, default: false) : Applicable only when `needMin` and `needMax` are set.
 When true, both min and max values are calculated in single aggregation step using `blendEquationSeparate` WebGL API.
-But since Alpha channel can only contain one float, it will perform both min and max on first weight only, i.e. recommend to set this option to true, only when `size` equal 1.
+But since Alpha channel can only contain one float, it will only provide minimum value for first weight in Alpha channel and RGB channels store maximum value upto 3 weights.
+Also when selected total count is not availabe.
+Result object will contain maxMinBuffer.

-Existing single weight array can be supported as deprecated by internally converting it into an array with single object, {id: 'weights', values: weights, needMinMax: true, combineMinMax: true}.
+NOTE: Existing array support for `weights` is no longer supported, note this doesn't effect any public API, just the internal/experimental API change only.

 Other than `weights` all other arguments to `run` remain same.

 #### return object

-Result of `run` is an array of objects with one object corresponds to an object in `weights` array parameter.
-Each object contains following values
+Result of `run` is an object, where key represents `id` of the weight and value contains following aggregated data.

   * `aggregationBuffer` (Buffer) : Aggregated values per grid cell, aggregation is performed as per specified `operation`.
 Size of the buffer is 4, with R, G and B channel corresponds to aggregated weights.
 When input `size` is < 3, G or B channels contain undefined values.
-A channel contains count of points aggregated into this cell.
+Alpha channel contains count of points aggregated into this cell.
+(R: weight#1 G: weight#2 B: weight#3 A: count)

   * `aggregationTexture` (Texture) : When aggregation is performed on GPU, contains above data as form of texture, useful for applications that want to consume the texture instead of buffer.
 This value is `null` when aggregation is performed on CPU.

   * `minBuffer` (Buffer, optional) : Contains data for one pixel with R, G, B and A channels contain min value of all aggregated grid cells.
 When aggregation is performed on CPU, `minBuffer` is `null` but `minData` Array is returned with same data.
-This value is `null` when `needMinMax` is false.
+This value is `null` when `needMin` is false.
+(R: weight#1 min value G: weight#2 min value B: weight#3 min value A: total count)

   * `maxBuffer` (Buffer, optional) : Contains data for one pixel with R, G, B and A channels contain max value of all aggregated grid cells.
 When aggregation is performed on CPU, `maxBuffer` is `null` but `maxData` Array is returned with same data.
-This value is `null` when `needMinMax` is false.
+This value is `null` when `needMax` is false.
+(R: weight#1 max value G: weight#2 max value B: weight#3 max value A: total count)

-  * `minMaxBuffer` (Buffer, optional) : Contains data for one pixel, with R channel contains min value of all aggregated grid cells and A channel contains max value of all aggregated grid cells.
-When `combineMinMax` is `false` this value will be `null`.
+  * `maxMinBuffer` (Buffer, optional) : Contains data for one pixel, with RGB channels contains max value of all aggregated grid cells and A channel contains minimum value of all aggregated grid cells.
+When `combineMaxMin` is `false` this value will be `null`.
+(R: weight#1 max value G: weight#2 max value B: weight#3 max value A: weight#1 min value)

-  NOTE: `minBuffer`, `maxBuffer` and `minMaxBuffer` are usually consumed by setting them as uniform buffer object or read by the CPU.
+  NOTE: `minBuffer`, `maxBuffer` and `maxMinBuffer` are usually consumed by setting them as uniform buffer object or read by the CPU.

-  NOTE: Aggregation result is always in `Buffer` objects to provide common API irrespective of whether aggregation is performed on CPU or GPU. `Texture` objects are provided when aggregation is done on GPU.
+  NOTE: Aggregation result is always in `Buffer` objects to provide common API irrespective of whether aggregation is performed on CPU or GPU. `Texture` objects are provided when aggregation is done on GPU, and `Array` objects are provided when aggregation is performed on CPU.

+### Other options

+Following new field will be added for additional customization

+#### createBufferObjects (Boolean, default: true)

+Only applicable when aggregation is performed on CPU.
+When set to false, aggregated data is not uploaded into Buffer objects.
+In a typical use case, Applications need data in `Buffer` objects to use them in next rendering cycle, hence by default its value is true, but if needed this step can be avoided by setting this flag to false.

 ### Implementation